ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/01_overview/04_networking.md

 Read More: https://github.com/coreos/flannel

+**NOTE:** There is a NetworkPolicy kubernetes primitive, which seeks to enable pod firewalling the same way other resources are defined, and flannel does not support this.
+If you need this feature, please choose an appropriate CNI.

 ## Calico

 Calico can be deployed without encapsulation or overlays to provide high-performance, high-scale data center networking.
 Calico also provides fine-grained, intent based network security policy for Kubernetes pods via its distributed firewall.
 It creates and manages a flat layer 3 network, assigning each workload a fully routable IP address.